rgrasell/pingryan/frontend/README.md

+# Frontend
+The frontend subdirectory contains the user interface for Pingryan.
+It's hosted on Netlify and is automatically deployed on merge to master.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+Default instructions for this setup are below.

 ## Available Scripts